Clapping: Pedagogical applications

 Clapping is often used to help people recognize the rhythm in sounds.
 It can be used to help musicians count out rhythms.

-It is also used to teach phonological awareness to students learning the ways words are constructed.
+It is also used to teach phonological awareness to students who learn the ways words are constructed.
 They often clap out syllables to learn to break words into their component sounds.

 Sports and other pursuits

 During UEFA Euro 2016, Iceland's fans became widely known for their 'volcano clap' (or 'Viking clap') with a 'huh' chant, though it originated with fans of Scottish club Motherwell F.C.
 Canberra Raiders fans subsequently adopted the 'Viking clap'.
 Similarly, fans of the Minnesota Vikings have also adopted the 'Viking clap' to show support for the team, chanting 'skol' rather than the original 'huh' chant.

-The term "clap hands" or "clap hands Charlie" is also used in aviation to mean an aircraft collision or wing-to-wing contact, the phrase being derived from the refrain in the song "Clap Hands!
-Here Comes Charley!"

 In the mid 2010s, a practice of clapping as a way to emphasize talking points emerged among African American women, especially when clapping out individual syllables in words.
 This was pointed out in popular media by the comedian Robin Thede on The Nightly Show with Larry Wilmore.
 It has since become more widely applied both online, often using the "hand clap" emoji, and in person.